Pros and Cons of New Construction Homes: What to Know Before Building

 What's the Process For Buying a New Construction Home?

 Buying a pre-construction home may seem like uncharted territory when compared to buying a prebuilt home.
 When do you pay for a new construction home—upfront or after the work is done?
 Is making an offer on a new construction home different from making an offer on a pre-existing home?
 Do you still need to use a real estate agent when buying a pre-construction home?
-Here are a few answers to shed some light on the new construction buying process.
+Here are a few answers to shed some light on the buying process for all types of new construction homes.

 Making an offer on a new construction home: The offer letter will almost certainly take into account different considerations than most homebuyers are used to.
 Assuming that the home is a production home or a semi-custom home—that is, the buyer is making an offer on a new build that's already constructed or is in progress with a predefined end goal—the timeline will depend on the build being completed.
 The proposed closing date is generally more vulnerable to delays.
 In addition, the party being negotiated with will be the builder, not a previous owner.
 (With fully custom homes, the buyer essentially reaches out to the builder with a job offer.)